mcsiple/ltbycatch/README.md

 We would like this package to be sustainable in the long term and welcome contributions.
 If you encounter a bug, please leave a note on the Issues page.
 You can also leave comments there about additional functionality.
 If you are interested in contributing, we direct you to the R package [contribution advice](http://r-pkgs.had.co.nz/git.html) from Hadley Wickham.

 ## Accessing the mmBIET Shiny app
 The functions in this package can also be accessed through the Shiny app for this project, which is located online [here](https://msiple.shinyapps.io/mammaltool/).
-The app provides an easy way to explore outcomes.
+The app provides an easy way to explore outcomes and print out a report with inputs and outputs.

 <img src="https://github.com/mcsiple/ltbycatch/blob/master/docs/screenshot1.png" alt="screenshot1" width="400">